I am an indoor cycling instructor.

 YuLi is located in an area best known for its hot springs.
 After an entire day cycling in the rain, a hot bath and a good bed are two things I desperately need.

-This is the cheapo hot spring hotel I checked in.
+s is the cheapo hot spring hotel I checked in.
 Only NT900 (RM90 a night).

 It was obvious the hotel was terribly under-utilised.
 I didn’t have reservation, but that’s not a problem because there wasn’t even anyone staying at the hotel.
 I walked right in, paid cash to the owner who promptly showed me my bedroom.